 Before installing a new French drain, it is essential to use the right materials.
 Thus, it will be necessary to use smooth drainage pipes according to the BNQ standard (without grooves) perforated with a diameter of 4’’.
 This will allow water to enter through the openings provided for this purpose, and this, over the entire length of the pipe.

-It is preferable to choose pipes that have ½ inch round holes, rather than small slots since they allow more water from the groundwater to enter.
+It is preferable to choose pipes that have ½ inch round holes, rather than small holes, since they allow more water from the groundwater to enter.
 In addition, when cleaning is necessary, the technician can more easily dislodge fine particles from the ground or iron ocher deposits.
 This greatly prevents the risk of blocking.